-Please enter the proposed PhD supervisor's name, email address, role and organisation.
+Please enter the proposed supervisor/academic mentor's name, email address, role and organisation.

-There is no maximum limit of PhD supervisors however please note funding restrictions in the Finance Guidance.
+There is no maximum limit of supervisors/academic mentors however please note funding restrictions in the 3 Doctoral Fellowship Finance Guidance or 5 Advanced Fellowship Finance Guidance respectively.

-Your supervisor will be asked to provide a statement of support outlining how support will be provided to the applicant during the award, and how they will continue to support the research ambitions of the applicant beyond the term of the award.
+Your supervisor/academic mentor will be asked to confirm participation in the application, and to provide a statement of support outlining how support will be provided to the applicant during the award, and how they will continue to support the research ambitions of the applicant beyond the term of the award.

-E2 Nominated Head of Department or Senior Manager
+F2 Nominated Head of Department or Senior Manager